ct-js/docs.ctjs.rocks/docs/building-your-game.md

 ### Export for web

 Exporting for the web is as easy as pressing the button.
-Once the game is finished exporting, you will be presented with the exported zip file containing your game.
+Once the game is finished exporting, you will be presented with the exported zip file containing your game files.

 ![](./images/buildingAndDeployment/building-your-game-builds-web.png)

 ### Export for desktop

-Exporting for desktop is as easy as pressing the button and choosing the OS you want to build an executable for.
+When exporting for Desktop you will need to choose the OS that you want to build an executable for.

 ![](./images/buildingAndDeployment/building-your-game-export-desktop.png)